intel/container-experience-kits/docs/vm_config_guide.md

 The number of QAT devices defined here in `qat_devices` has to be the same as number of QAT VFs assigned to this VM!
 In our example configuration we've assigned 2 QAT VFs, so we have 2 devices defined here.

-This setting will add `vfio-pci.disable_denylist=1` kernel flags for kernel >=5.9 or specific RHEL/CentOS versions, and as a result will reboot the target vm-work VM during deployment.
+This setting will add `vfio-pci.disable_denylist=1` kernel flags for Ubuntu/RHEL/Rocky specific versions, and as a result will reboot the target vm-work VM during deployment.

 ```
 dataplane_interfaces:
   - bus_info: "06:00.0"